Trzosik/Twitter_scraper/README.md

 # This is the Twitter_Scrapper by Adrian Trzoss.
-App that conetcts to Twitter API via Tweepy library and gets Twitter User's Timeline of tweets that later could be used during some data mining.
+App that connetcts to Twitter API via Tweepy library and gets Twitter User's Timeline of tweets that later could be used during some data mining.

 # Contents: